-Inward Mindset Toward Our Work
+Self-Focused Mindset Toward Our Work

-Consequences for Organizations because of an Inward Mindset
+Consequences for Organizations Because of Self-Focused Mindset